Research & Facilities

 • SCIS common use labs.
 The labs in Room 138, Rooms 127/129, and Room 137 in Boardman Hall are used for both research and educational purposes.
 They are not typically scheduled for classes.
 Rather, these are labs where all New Media and Computer Science students may come with their laptop computers to work on individual and group class projects, obtain tutoring help, check out equipment, do informal exam reviews with others, use labs as study halls, and similar activities.
 Students may use the labs anytime they have access to them, including evenings and weekends.

-Lab Room 138 (The General Computing Lab) has (a) five group-work tables with two iMacs and a large external monitor in each bank of tables; and (b) one group of three Windows 10 computers.
+Lab Room 138 (The General Computing Lab) has (a) five group-work tables with at least one large external monitor in each bank of tables; and (b) one group of three Windows 10 computers.
 It also has whiteboards and an overhead projector for group work.
-It is staffed 20 hours per week by selected undergraduate senior computer science students (i.e., lab monitors/learning assistants) who help with general training on equipment as well as tutor on computing and math problems when course teaching assistants (TAs) are unavail- able.
+It is staffed 20 hours per week by selected undergraduate senior computer science students (i.e., lab monitors/learning assistants) who help with general training on equipment as well as tutor on computing and math problems when course teaching assistants (TAs) are unavailable.
 Several computer science TAs have office hours next door in Room 138A.

 Lab Rooms 127 (Focus Ring Lab) and 129 (Still Water Lab) are adjoining rooms that have (a) ten iMac stations for photo, audio, and video editing/production; and (b) one or more virtual reality (VR) production workstations.
-The rooms are staffed 20 hours per week by selected under- graduate senior New Media students (i.e., lab monitors/learning assistants) who help with general training on equipment and software and who check-out and check-in equipment to students enrolled in NMD classes.
-Two adjunct professors are located in Room 131 next door who also help and check out equipment.
+The rooms are staffed 20 hours per week by selected undergraduate senior New Media students (i.e., lab monitors/learning assistants) who help with general training on equipment and software and who check-out and check-in equipment to students enrolled in NMD classes.
+Two adjunct professors are located in Room 131 next door and across the hall who also help and check out equipment.

 Detailed descriptions of services, equipment, and software available through the common use labs and how to use the equipment is found in the SCIS Common Use Labs in Boardman Hall Lab Manual.